 Crab meat vs Salmon - Health impact and Nutrition Comparison

-Salmons is a group of fish that belong to the family of Salmonidae.
+Salmons are a group of fish that belong to the family of Salmonidae.
 This family includes chars and whitefishes.
 There are many different types of salmon, but the most common species are Atlantic salmon, Chum salmon, and Masu salmon.
 Crabs belong to the Brachyura family, which contains 93 different families.
 The most common crabs to eat are Soft-Shell crab, Maryland Blue crab, and Dungeness crab .

 Salmons and crab meat are rich in healthy compounds and macronutrients.
 However, to understand the difference between them, we created the nutritional infographic.
 Find it below.